Our Verdict

 Ease of Use

 The Instant Vortex Plus presents a mixed bag when it comes user experience.
-The digital touch controls combined with a central dial create an intuitive interface that's easy to navigate even on the first use.
-I appreciated being able to quickly adjust time and temperature settings without repeatedly pressing buttons — the dial makes fine-tuning effortless.
+The digital touch controls combined with a central dial create an intuitive interface that's easy to navigate, even on the first use.
+We appreciated being able to quickly adjust time and temperature settings without repeatedly pressing buttons — the dial makes fine-tuning effortless.

 Should You Buy The Instant Vortex Plus Air Fryer?

 The Instant Vortex Plus makes sense for specific users despite its limitations.
-I liked that it was easy to use and the temperature accuracy is top notch.
+We liked that it was easy to use and the temperature accuracy is top notch.
 It has six presets that make it a useful multi-purpose kitchen appliance.
-But, I personally don't recommend it due to the plasticky aftertaste it left on my food.
+But, we personally do not recommend it due to the plasticky aftertaste it left on our food.

 What Other Air Fryers Should You Consider?